Sheikh Mujibur Rahman statue destruction

-On 5 August 2024, after the resignation of the Bangladeshi Prime Minister Sheikh Hasina following the Student–People's uprising, a large golden statue of Sheikh Mujibur Rahman, country's first president and Hasina's father, at the Mrityunjayee Prangan in Bijoy Sarani, Dhaka was destroyed and toppled down by the protesters.
-The event received global media coverage and live broadcast, wherein it came to symbolise the end of Sheikh Hasina's 15-year rule and Sheikh Mujib's cult of personality in Bangladesh.
+On 5 August 2024, after the resignation of Prime Minister Sheikh Hasina following the July Uprising, a large golden statue of Sheikh Mujibur Rahman, the first president of Bangladesh and Hasina's father, at the Mrityunjayee Prangan in Bijoy Sarani, Dhaka was destroyed by the protesters.
+The event received live global media coverage, wherein it came to symbolise the end of Hasina's 15-year rule and Sheikh Mujibur Rahman's cult of personality in Bangladesh.

 Background

-The Mrityunjayee Prangan was inaugurated in 2023 by Sheikh Hasina.
+The "Mrityunjayee Prangan" was inaugurated in 2023 by Hasina.
 Sculptures were displayed in Victory Day parades in 2021 and 2022.
 The sculpture was erected under the supervision of the Bangladesh Army.

-There was a central sculpture of former president Sheikh Mujibur Rahman in this premises.
-His contribution to the Bengali language movement to the Bangladesh Liberation War struggle and various incidents of the language movement and freedom struggle are highlighted in the murals of the sculpture.
+The memorial was centered on a sculpture of former president Sheikh Mujibur Rahman.
+His contribution to the Bengali language movement, to the Bangladesh Liberation War and various incidents during these events were highlighted in the murals of the sculpture.

 Destruction

-Face of Sheikh Mujib been crossed out with Bhuā (lit.
+Face of Sheikh Mujib has been crossed out with Bhuā (lit.
 'Fraud') written in Bengali.

-On the day of Sheikh Hasina's resignation, protesters climbed up and vandalized the golden statue of Sheikh Mujib at the Mrityunjayee Prangan.
-Over 1,500 sculptures of Sheikh Mujib were destroyed till 7 August.
+On the day of Hasina's resignation, protesters climbed up and vandalized the golden statue of Mujib at the Mrityunjayee Prangan.
+Over 1,500 cultural and historical sculptures, including those of Mujib, were destroyed by 7 August.
 The statue was fully demolished by the afternoon.
-The toppling of the statue was compared with that of Saddam Hussain's statue in Baghdad on 2003.
+The destruction of the statue was compared with that of Saddam Hussain's statue in Baghdad in 2003.